How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Show them how efficient and effective you are with quantifiable achievements:

 After your work experience—

-It’s time to add a resume skills list to showcase your various social media abilities.
+It’s time to pick skills to put on a resume to showcase your various social media abilities.

 Here is how to list social media skills on resumes: